ATD Chairman: Your New Year’s Resolution with ATD

 The New Year is here.
 In honor of 2017, I thought it wouldn't be too far-fetched if ATD offers you some more items to add on your new year's resolution list.
 How involved have you been with your national association over the past year?
 Well, we want to offer you every possible avenue to be more engaged, more active and more influential than ever before.

 Resolution 1: Host a dealership visit with your Congressman or Senator.
 I know that is a big resolution, but it's one of the most important ways you can influence the political agenda in the nation's capital, without actually going there.
 Our legislators make decisions that greatly impact our business so it's only fair they know who you are and what you do.
 We expect the economy will continue to expand and much of what happens this year will depend on how much of President-elect Donald Trump's campaign rhetoric is translated into policy; and the extent to which Congress will support cutting back on regulation and increasing spending on infrastructure.
 Make plans to host your elected official by simply getting in touch with NADA's Legislative Affairs office and learn how you can do this in the coming year.
-To set up a dealership or district office visit, contact Patrick Calpin, NADA director of grassroots advocacy, at email@example.com or 202.547.5500.
+To set up a dealership or district office visit, contact NADA Legislative Affairs at 800.557.6232, 202.547.5500 or email@example.com.

 Resolution 2: Visit www.atd.org more often.
 Advocacy ...
 Education ...
 Industry Relations ...
 Publications ...
 News Headlines ... and ATD Leadership.
 If you want to know about it, atd.org has it.
 Just log on to your computer or smart device and atd.org is your most accessible resource for catching up with ATD daily, weekly or monthly.
 You can watch streaming videos on the site to learn about the various ATD projects or download important industry fact sheets.
 Also encourage your employees and managers to subscribe to our weekly publication ATD Insider.